networknext/unity/examples/walkthroughs/complex_client_example.md

 Next.NextPrintf(Next.NEXT_LOG_LEVEL_INFO, "client port is ", clientPort.ToString());
 ```

-Finally, the client has been extended to print out all the useful stats you can retrieve from a network next client, once every ten seconds:
+Finally, the client has been extended to print out all the useful stats you can retrieve from a Network Next client, once every ten seconds:
 ```csharp
 // Update is called once per frame void Update()